 Singapore

 Singapore added Polymarket to the Gambling Regulatory Authority blacklist in January 2025 as part of a crackdown on offshore online betting platforms.
+Users can close existing positions but cannot open new trades.
 Singapore has strict enforcement against unlicensed gambling websites.

 Additional Asia Restrictions

-Several other jurisdictions have restricted access to offshore betting and prediction platforms, with Thailand frequently appearing in restricted lists depending on enforcement actions.
+Several other jurisdictions have restricted access to offshore betting and prediction platforms, with Thailand and Taiwan frequently appearing in restricted lists depending on enforcement actions.

 Polymarket in the United States (Federal vs State Conflict)